 Training School on “Tracking bacteria in planta“

-The 3rd Training School of the EuroXanth COST Action on “Tracking bacteria in planta” will take place in Castanet-Tolosan, France, from March 9 to 13, 2020.
+The 3rd Training School of the EuroXanth COST Action on “Tracking bacteria in planta” took place in Castanet-Tolosan, France, from March 9 to 13, 2020.

-This Training School will address different aspects of in planta analyses (strategies and methods) to study Xanthomonadaceae-plant interactions during the infection process.
-The Training School will start with a presentation of pathosystems differing by their ecology and mechanisms of interactions (Xanthomonas translucens, Xanthomonas campestris, Xylella fastidiosa).
-Inoculation methods and their impact on patho-assay outcomes will be discussed.
-Methods of in planta infection monitoring using high-resolution microscopy, flow cytometry, and more classical bacterial population estimation (in planta growth) will be presented and practical courses will be held on the Cell Biology Platform (Toulouse, France).
+This Training School addressed different aspects of in planta analyses (strategies and methods) to study Xanthomonadaceae-plant interactions during the infection process.
+The Training School started with a presentation of pathosystems differing by their ecology and mechanisms of interactions (Xanthomonas translucens, Xanthomonas campestris, Xylella fastidiosa).
+Inoculation methods and their impact on patho-assay outcomes have been discussed.
+Methods of in planta infection monitoring using high-resolution microscopy, flow cytometry, and more classical bacterial population estimation (in planta growth) were presented and practical courses were held on the Cell Biology Platform (Toulouse, France).

 OMICs have revolutionized the field of molecular plant pathology by increasing the number of available genome sequences and leading to development of new methods for in planta analysis of bacterias’ lifestyle.
-This Training School will address in planta transcriptomic analyses presenting different protocols, different methods of biostatistical analysis and their impacts on outcomes.
-Omics methods for in planta bacterial fitness will also be addressed, including different TnSeq methods and associated biostatistics.
-Benefits of these methods will be discussed.
+This Training School addressed as well in planta transcriptomic analyses presenting different protocols, different methods of biostatistical analysis and their impacts on outcomes.
+Omics methods for in planta bacterial fitness were also addressed, including different TnSeq methods and associated biostatistics.
+Benefits of these methods have been discussed.

 At a glance:

 - Venue: Laboratoire des Interactions Plantes Micro-organismes (LIPM), INRA campus, 24 chemin de Borde Rouge – Auzeville, CS 52627, 31326 Castanet-Tolosan cedex, France.